 How to check your lens

-There are many places that do lens reviews.
+Many places do lens reviews.
 Read over those reviews as they sometimes list common problems to look out for on used equipment.
 Be an informed buyer and it might save you some trouble in the long run.

 There are a few things that you should check when receiving your used lens.
 I’m putting them up here in the hope that you might find some of it useful.